Conflict prevention

 Learn more about reconciling and posting edits to a branch version, resolving conflicts, and posting changes

-You can choose to automatically reconcile prior to acquiring locks.
+You can automatically reconcile prior to acquiring locks.
 With automatic reconciliation enabled, you can acquire a lock without reconciling unless conflicts are detected during reconciliation.

 The overall conflict prevention logic when editing a route is shown in the following chart: